nikki4944/Final_Project/README.md

 The following steps will be used to develop and analyze the performance of the two ML algorithms.

-* Load the data into a pandas dataframe
+* Load data into a pandas dataframe
 * Remove rows containing null values in any column
 * Split the dataframe into two - one containing all features (13 columns) and the other containing the target (the **medv** column)
-* Split each dataframe into training and testing set.
+* Split each dataframe into training and testing sets.
 Through trial and error, we determined to make 80% data available to the training set
 * Create a model on the training set
-* Make model predictions on the testing set
+* Use the model to make predictions on the testing set
 * Calculate model accuracy (the **R2** statistic in this case) and the **room mean squared error** (RMSE) metric
 * Evaluate the effectiveness of the model